 Remember my last post about the Philippines?
 After many emails asking for tips about my favorite destination in this wonderful country, I decided to write about Bohol.
-Never heard about Bohol Island in Philippines?
+Never heard about Bohol Island in the Philippines?
 Don’t worry, my friend.
-Just remember that is a place is secret, the chances of being amazing are higher.
+Just remember that if a place is secret, the chances of being amazing are higher.

 Bohol was my top favorite island.
 Winning by 1000 points from every other place in the Philippines.
 Why?
-Because the nature is admirable, the people are fantastic, the water is blue, the sand is almost white and the food is great.
+Because nature is admirable, the people are fantastic, the water is blue, the sand is almost white, and the food is great.
 Another great thing about this island is that loads of tourists usually go straight to Boracay, so Bohol is a more local experience.
 Not a lot of people exploring the sites with you, you know?
 In Bohol you can feel the true Filipino vibe.

 About Bohol and the Philippines